jagretz/web-tooling-config/DEVELOPMENT.md

 [husky](https://github.com/typicode/husky) 🐶 and
 [`lint-staged`](https://github.com/okonet/lint-staged)

-There is no build step currently so the client gets the non-minified, non-obfuscated code to allow easier understanding and customization of the code.
+There is no build step so the client will get the non-minified, non-obfuscated code.

 ## Versioning and Publishing